gpsinghsandhu/tunyan/README.md

   module.exports = formatter;
 ```

+### The real power of tunyan is when you can save anything you like in your logs and then transform them for custom viewing

 ### Typical Use Case
 We are using **tunyan** mainly to suppress certain fields and customize msg in bunyan logs for viewing.